Slideshow image

 1 Comment

-Susan Angel almost 5 years ago
+Susan Angel over 5 years ago

 Agreed.
 A mass mobilization is what we need.
 I look forward to reading more about this from your book.
 It’s good to see this article come up in my blog feed!